Montgomery County Drug Lawyer

 This defense involves showing that the prosecutor can’t prove that you were the person possessing the drugs.
 For example, you were traveling in a vehicle with two or more people.
 The drugs were found in the vehicle, but not on you.
-Your Montgomery County drug charges lawyer will show that there is lack of possession to charge you with a crime.
+Your attorney could show that there is lack of possession to charge you with a crime.

 Unlawful search and seizure